 Asmita

-Definition: The sense of individuality or 'I-am-ness'; subtle egoism that underlies all afflictions.
+Definition: The sense of individuality or 'I-am-ness'; subtle egoism underlying all afflictions.

-Insights: Asmita is the false identification of pure consciousness (Purusha) with the mind (Buddhi), creating a sense of individuality—“I am.”
-This mistaken sense of self is a root klesa and must be dissolved to realize one’s true nature as pure awareness.
+Insights: Asmita is the mistaken identification of pure consciousness (Purusha) with the mind (Buddhi), producing the sense of individuality—'I am.'
+This subtle ego is a root klesha and must be dissolved to realize one’s true nature as pure awareness.

 Related Sutras